shmulvad/alfred-tinypng/README.md

 ## Installation and Getting Started
-1. Install [alfred-tinypng][release] workflow.
+1. Install [alfred-tinypng][releaseLatest] workflow.
-2. All further updates are handled automatically.=-rn
+2. All further updates are handled automatically.

 You will need to configure the workflow with an API key from TinyPNG.
 Type `tinypng_api` to get a link to [the page][tinyApi] where you can get your API key and to actually set the key when you have gotten it.